ID

 DML payload positional input/output alignment

 Payload-returning bulk DML carriers (DELETE / INSERT / UPDATE / UPSERT) must emit data-field lists that are positionally aligned with the mutation’s input list: input index i maps to output index i, and positions where no row was produced must be representable as null (DELETE: the row didn’t exist / wasn’t deleted; INSERT/UPDATE/UPSERT: the corresponding "no result for this input" case, exact taxonomy to be settled in Spec).
-Today the DELETE Id-arm emitter (FetcherEmitter.buildSingleRecordIdFromReturningFetcherValue, lines 561-610) iterates the DELETE … RETURNING Result<Record> directly and appends one entry per RETURNING row, so a miss simply shortens the output list, with no positional correspondence to the input.
+Today the DELETE Id-arm emitter (FetcherEmitter.buildSingleRecordIdFromReturningFetcherValue, FetcherEmitter.java:944) iterates the DELETE … RETURNING Result<Record> directly and appends one entry per RETURNING row, so a miss simply shortens the output list, with no positional correspondence to the input.
 The classifier compounds the mismatch by rejecting the [ID] (list-of-nullable) wrapper that this contract requires and admitting only [ID!] / [ID!]!
-(BuildContext.java:680-699); the diagnostic that pins the wrong contract ("every element of a successful DELETE response is the encoded PK of an actually-deleted row, so the slot cannot be null") is the surface symptom that originally surfaced this bug.
-The same gap exists on the DELETE Table-arm synthesized-Record path and across all four DML verbs.
+(BuildContext.java:617-625, now scoped to CarrierFamily.DML); the diagnostic that pins the wrong contract ("every element of a successful DELETE response is the encoded PK of an actually-deleted row, so the slot cannot be null") is the surface symptom that originally surfaced this bug.

-RLS reframes the design: even on verbs where the SQL succeeds for every input row, a row-level-security policy can filter the row out of RETURNING.
+RLS reframes the design: even on verbs where the SQL succeeds for every input row, a row-level-security policy can filter the row out of the result the carrier reads (the re-fetch SELECT for INSERT / UPDATE / UPSERT, or RETURNING for DELETE).
 So positional null is not just the "DELETE PK didn’t exist" case; it can happen on any verb whenever the policy hides the produced row from the caller’s role.
 The data-field wrapper rule has to admit this for all four verbs.

 Contract